 Mr. Benjamin was born in Iran and moved to London, England at the age of 4.
-An attorney with Parker Mills LLP since 2009 and a partner since 2016, Mr. Benjamin focuses on transactional real estate matters including commercial and residential purchases, sales, financing, refinancing and leasing, as well as on corporate and general business transactions.transactional real estate and general business corporate matters.
+An attorney with Parker Mills LLP and a partner since 2016, Mr. Benjamin focuses on transactional real estate matters including commercial and residential purchases, sales, financing, refinancing and leasing, as well as on corporate and general business transactions.transactional real estate and general business corporate matters.
 He graduated from Middlesex University in London, England in 1995 with a Bachelor of Laws degree and attained a Masters degree in International Banking Law from the Morin Center for Banking and Financial Law at Boston University in 1996.

 Together with David B. Parker, a founding member and senior partner at the firm, Mr. Benjamin has co-authored a number of articles, including an article on attorney-client confidentiality entitled “Keepers of the Secrets,” published in the July/August 2010 edition of their publication, Los Angeles Lawyer Magazine, a publication of the Los Angeles County Bar Association.

 Mr. Benjamin previously served on the Immigration and Resettlement Committee and the Serving the Vulnerable Pillar of the Jewish Federation Council of Greater Los Angeles and the Resettlement Committee of the Jewish Family Service in Los Angeles and has been a director of the Iranian Jewish Center in the United Kingdom since 1994.